microsoft/ivy/language.md

 new "less than" symbol for every ordered type, or adding type annotations to operators.

 IVy provides for this in a limited way.
-Certain symbols, such as `<` and `+` are always polymorphic.
-This allows us to declare relations with the same symbol over different sorts and to disambiguate them based on type inference.
+Certain symbols, such as `<`, `+` and `0` are always polymorphic.
+This allows use the same symbol with different type signatures disambiguate these uses based on type inference.

 To make type inference stronger, the polymorphic operators also come with type constraints.
 In functional language terms, `<` has type